 Students accepted to Biomedical Graduate Studies’ Ph.D. programs receive a fully funded fellowship—including tuition, fees, health insurance, and a competitive stipend—regardless of financial need.
 Funds for these fellowships are derived from reserves provided by the School of Medicine and the University Provost, NIH training grants and individual fellowships, research grants, and other funding sources.

 In general, students accepted into Biomedical Graduate Studies are awarded financial support for the anticipated five to six years required to attain the doctoral degree.
-The current annual stipend is $30,500*.
-In addition, beginning in 2014 BGS will provide new students with a $1,000 relocation award, to help cover start-up costs such as moving expenses and apartment security deposits*.
+The annual stipend for students entering in Fall 2014 is $30,500*.
+In addition, as of Fall 2014, BGS provides new students with a $1,000 relocation award, to help cover start-up costs such as moving expenses and apartment security deposits.

 I am an international applicant.
 Is there any additional information I should know?